1921 to 1923

 John R. Mitchell was sworn in as a member of the Federal Reserve Board on May 12, 1921.
 He resigned on May 12, 1923.

-Mitchell was born in 1868 in Franklin, Penn.
+Mitchell was born in 1868 in Franklin, Pennsylvania.
 He received a bachelor of philosophy degree from Yale University in 1889.

 In 1897, Mitchell became vice president of Winona Deposit Bank.
 He left in 1906 to become president of St. Paul’s Capital National Bank, where he remained until 1920.